DaveBenham/VenomModules/README.md

 ### Bypass

-If Clone Merge is bypassed then the output is monophonic 0V.
+If Clone Merge is bypassed then the A input is passed to the A output, and B input to the B output unchanged.
+However, the A input is not normalled to the TRIG input while bypassed.

 ## CVMIX
 ### Tentative